MicrosoftDocs/well-architected/well-architected/performance-efficiency/selecting-services.md

 Assess your network needs to determine the appropriate workload services and configurations.
 Ensure that the network can support your workload.
 To evaluate networking requirements, consider:

 - **Network traffic**: Assess the expected network traffic for the workload.
 Understand the data transfer needs and the frequency of network requests.
 - **Bandwidth requirements**: Determine the bandwidth requirements for the workload.
-Consider the amount of data that is transmitted and received over the network.
+Consider the amount of data that's transmitted and received over the network.
 - **Latency**: Evaluate the desired latency for the workload.
 Use private virtual networks and backbone networks instead of traversing the public internet.
 This technique decreases the latency of the workload.
 - **Throughput**: Consider the required throughput for the workload.
 Throughput refers to the amount of data that can be transmitted over a network in a given time.
 Configure the network routing options to take advantage of network throughput benefits.